vjeantet/goDashing/README.md

 	* if you add a layout.gerb in a dashboards/subfolder it will be used by goDash when displaying a subfolder's dashboard.

-# Feed data to your dashboard from jobs, http call or jira
+# Feed data to your dashboard

-## Feed data to your dashboard with jobs
+## jobs folder usage
 When you place a file in ```jobs``` folder Then goDash will immediatly execute and schedule it according to this convention : ```NUMBEROFSECONDS_WIDGETID.ext```
-* filename has 2 parts :
+* the filename has 2 parts :
 	* NUMBEROFSECONDS,  interval in seconds for each execution of this file.
 	* WIDGETID, the ID of the widget on your dashboard.
-* if the file is a php file, it will be run assuming ```php``` is available on your system.
-	* others extentions with be executed directly.

 The output of the executed file should be a json representing the data to send to your widget, see examples in ```jobs``` folder.

-2 arguments are provided to each executed file
+2 cli arguments are provided to each executed file
-* The url of the current running goDash
+1. The url of the current running goDash
-* the token of the current running goDash API
+2. the token of the current running goDash API
+3.
 You can use this if you want to send data to multiple widgets. (see example)

-## Feed data to your dashboard with a http call
+### PHP files
+When you add a php file to the ```job``` folder, goDash will  assume ```php``` is available on your system, and will run it with it.

+## HTTP call usage (dashing API)
 ```
 curl -d '{ "auth_token": "YOUR_AUTH_TOKEN", "text": "Hey, Look what I can do!" } http://127.0.0.1:8080/widgets/YOUR_WIDGET_ID
 ```

-## Feed data to your dashboard from a JIRA instance
+## JIRA Jql and filters
+Edit your .gerb dashboard to add jira attributes to your widget :

+* ```jira-count-filter='17531'``` - goDash will search jiras with this filter and feed the widget with issues count.
+* ```jira-count-jql='resolution is EMPTY'``` - goDash will search jiras with this JQL and feed the widget with issues count.
+* ```jira-warning-over='10'``` - widget status will pass to warning when there is more dans 10 issues
+* ```jira-danger-over='20'``` - widget status will pass to danger when there is more dans 20 issues

+You don't need to restart goDash when editing gerb files to take changes into account.

+### jira configuration
-create a ```conf/jiraissuecount.ini``` file in working directory.
+create a ```conf/jiraissuecount.ini``` file in goDash working directory.
 * set url, username, password, interval in the file,

 ```